Fertility Programs and Services

 Diagnosis of Male Fertility IssuesTo evaluate fertility, the first visit will include a thorough health history, blood test, semen analysis and physical exam.
 If a hormone imbalance is suspected, hormone levels will be tested.
 Genetic testing using blood tests may also be done.

 During the initial physician visit, the physician and the man (or couple if possible) will spend considerable time discussing the possible causes of the infertility, and determining a treatment plan.

 Health HistoryA health history will be obtained during the first visit.
 We will ask about past infections of the urinary tract, past medical history and surgical procedures, alcohol and tobacco use, medication use, and past testicular trauma.
 We will also ask about your work environment, such as exposures to chemicals and high temperatures.
 The health history also includes questions regarding sexual practices and habits, and timing of intercourse.

 Physical Exam for Male InfertilityWe will perform a physical exam to evaluate factors that may contribute to infertility.
 About 1 percent of men with a fertility problem have an underlying medical condition, such as testicular cancer, endocrine dysfunction or a genetic disorder.
 The exam will evaluate the body and the male reproductive organs.

 Semen AnalysisThe man will be asked to abstain from ejaculation for approximately 72 hours prior to the doctor visit.
-On the day of the visit, he will be asked to provide a semen sample.
+On the day of the visit, he needs to provide a semen sample at our lab.
+While we realize many men have already had testing elsewhere, we have found that it is often inaccurate; therefore, we require at least one semen analysis to be performed in our lab.
 The semen sample provides valuable information, including the volume of the ejaculate, the sperm density (count), percent motility (the percent of moving sperm), and speed or progressive motility.

 Minimal Standards of Semen Quality